juxt/yada/dev/resources/user-manual.md

 The 2 routes, `/api/protected/a` and `/api/protected/b` are wrapped with
 `basic-auth`.
-This function simply walks the tree and augments each yada resource it finds with some additional options, effectively securing both with HTTP Basic Authentication.
+This function simply walks the tree and augments each yada resource it finds with some additional handler options, effectively securing both with HTTP Basic Authentication.

 If we examine the source code in the `yada.walk` namespace we see that there is no clever trickery involved, merely a `clojure.walk/postwalk`